k2view-academy/K2View-Academy/articles/Product_Versions/Fabric_versions.md

 The table below displays the list of Fabric versions, certified Postgres and Cassandra versions, their release date, and end-of-life date.

+Please check the release notes for component version support, such as Kafka, Neo4J, or others.

 <table>
     <tbody>
         <tr>